AnimeshJhawar/AnimeshJhawar/README.md

 - 👋 Hi, I’m @AnimeshJhawar
-- 👀 I’m interested in designing and rendering srtsy.
+- 👀 I’m interested in UI/UX.
-- 🌱 I’m currently learning Figma and Premere Pro
+- 🌱 I’m currently learning Figma and Premiere Pro
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end devloping.
 - 📫 How to reach me via mail
+- jhawaranimesh12@gmail.com

 <!---
 AnimeshJhawar/AnimeshJhawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.